Uploading Content to the Marketplace

 -

-Click the menu item next to the component you want to update and select Manage Draft.
+Click the menu item next to the component you want to update and select the appropriate option, depending on your access rights:

 Only one draft version of a component can exist at a time, so when one draft version is in progress, another draft cannot be started.
 If there is a draft version in progress, click Edit Draft on the page where you manage the component in order to see the draft. -